Provides information about NISIC's recent Web site redesign, including benefits of the new site structure, and how site information is reorganized.

 The large numbers of invasive species prevent us from maintaining detailed information on ALL species considered to be invasive.
-Invasive species information we provide is as an education information tool, and is not based on regulatory implications.
-Determining the invasiveness of a species depends on a number of local factors, including type of habitat.
+Invasive species information we provide is as an education information tool and is not based on regulatory implications.
+Determining the invasiveness of a species depends on a number of local factors, including the type of habitat.
 An invasive species may be invasive in one part of the country, but not in another.

-Our Species Profiles, Resources by Location, and Resources by Subject pages include a section for "Selected Resources" which includes highly relevant resources for that topic, organized alphabetically by title within the Source group (Council or Task Force, Federal Government, State Government, etc).
-Use the option on the top left to "View all resources for topic."
-This link will display pre-filtered search results for that topic including all related resources, allowing you to filter and refine and view resources by Subject, Resource Type, Location, or Source.
+For consistency, our Species Profiles, Resources by Location, and Resources by Subject or Type pages all include a section for "Selected Resources" which includes highly relevant resources for that topic, organized alphabetically by title within the Source group (Council or Task Force, Federal Government, State Government, etc).
+Or, to display all related content, use the option to "View all resources."
+This link will display pre-filtered search results for that topic (Species information, Location, or Subject).

 Our extensive Resource Search function enables our users to filter resources based on species-related resources by either common or scientific name, and by Subject, Resource Type, Location, or Source.